szczys/stm32f0-discovery-basic-template/README.md

 5. extra/
    * This contains a procedure file used to write the image to the board via OpenOCD
+   * **Abstracting the extra folder:** the .cfg file in the extra folder may be placed anywhere so that multiple projects can use one file.
+Just change the OPENOCD_PROC_FILE variable in the Make file to match the new location.

 ##Loading the image on the board